 My own family didn't have a lot of extra money, but we painted the house every few years, and my father, who owned a hardware store, was a fanatic about making repairs.
 My mother tended our little flower gardens, and everything always looked nice and well-kept.
 My parents thought it was good advertising for the store.

 I sat in my car, wondering if I had the wrong house or the wrong time.
-I was beginning to think about leaving when April's car pulled up behind me, temporarily blinding me with its high beams.
+I was beginning to think about leaving when Emily's car pulled up behind me, temporarily blinding me with its high beams.

 "C'mon.
 I'm sorry we're late."

-Before I could say anything forgiving, April unlocked the front door, and led me into the entryway.
+Before I could say anything forgiving, Emily unlocked the front door, and led me into the entryway.
 The first thing I noticed was the stale, dusty odor of cigarettes.
 I wondered who the smoker was.
 The house was almost completely dark, and I felt a little nervous, afraid to bump into something.

 "There are almost no wall switches in this house, so we're always walking into dark rooms," she explained.
 The living room was just to the side of the entryway.
-April pointed to a lamp that I could just barely see in front of the window.
+Emily pointed to a lamp that I could just barely see in front of the window.